-Retired Rhode Island priest charged with molesting girl
+Retired Rhode Island pastor charged with molesting girl

 “Pastor Archie Emerson has devoted his life to his family, his community and his church.
 He is shocked that someone would levy such horrific allegations against him,” John E. MacDonald said in a statement to the Providence Journal.

-A county court judge set bail for Emerson at $50,000 and released him with an order not to contact the plaintiff.
+A judge set bail for Emerson at $50,000 and released him with an order not to contact the plaintiff.
 His next court appearance is scheduled for Oct.
 30.

 Sign up for Daily Newsletters